-One of the biggest hurdles for first time homeowners is knowing what to do with their new home.
-With all the projects that need to be done, it can feel overwhelming and sometimes like there’s no end in sight.
+One of the biggest hurdles for first time homeowners is knowing what to do with their new home if they are on a tight budget.
+With all the DIY home projects that could be done, it can feel overwhelming and sometimes like there’s no end in sight.

 collage image of home projects with text that reads \"diy projects for the first time home owner\"

 We’re here to help!
-Here are 11 DIY projects that you can complete without having years of experience or spending a lot of money.
-Have fun improving your new home while saving some cash too!
+Here are 15 easy DIY projects that you can complete without having years of experience or spending a lot of money.
+Have fun improving your new home with these small projects while saving some cash too!

-This is a great option if you’re looking to update the look of your space without spending a lot, plus it’s easy to do too!
+This is a great option if you’re looking to update the look of your space without spending a lot, plus it’s easy to do!

 kitchen cabinets painted white

-All you need are some paint, brushes, rollers and tape for masking off any areas that don’t want painted.
+All you need are some paint, brushes, rollers and tape for masking off any areas that you don’t want painted.
+Best part?
+You don’t even have to bother with sanding.

 Choosing the correct type of paint is essential when painting cabinets.
 I highly recommend Benjamin Moore Advanced or Sherwin Williams Urethane to get the job done right.